MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 # Security
 An API needs to ensure several things, for example: only allowed users can access resources; the integrity and confidentiality of the information is ensured.
 Since both REST and GraphQL typically are used over the same transport protocol, same HTTP security practices usually apply.

-## Integritiy and confidentiality of the data
+## Integrity and confidentiality of the data
 We need to make sure that:

-* **Integrity**: the representation of the data is consistent and accurante during its life cycle.
+* **Integrity**: the representation of the data is consistent and accurate during its life cycle.
-* **Confidentiality**: the information is protected from third-partys accesses.
+* **Confidentiality**: the information is protected from third-parties accesses.

 HTTP is an non-secure protocol, which means the data on an HTTP request does not ensure neither integrity nor confidentiality.
-To overcome this, _Transport Layer Securty_, also known as [TLS (RFC 8446)][], is used:
+To overcome this, _Transport Layer Security_, also known as [TLS (RFC 8446)][], is used:

 > TLS allows client/server applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.